Never Say Never (Brandy album): Music and lyrics

 The album's opening track "Angel in Disguise" is a Rodney Jerkins-produced mid-tempo track that features backing vocals by fellow R&B singer Joe.
 It consists of a "dribbling bass line" that Chuck Taylor of Billboard compared to a "dreamlike, moonlit night".
 The harmonic background song, created using the so-called multi-track recording, was described as "enchanting" and "seductive".
 The lyrics of "Angel in Disguise" describe a protagonist who still loves her partner despite his infidelity, with Norwood quoted: "An angel in disguise she was / But somehow you fell for her / Till she broke your heart that day / And left you in the rain / But still I love you".
 Set as the album's lead single, "The Boy Is Mine" was originally intended to be a solo song for Brandy, but due to Monica's success at the time, it was conceived as a duet.
 Inspired by Michael Jackson and Paul McCartney's 1982 duet "The Girl Is Mine", the lyrics of the mid-tempo R&B track revolve around two women fighting over a man.
 "Learn the Hard Way" is the album's fourth track and shares similarities with the album's title track.
+The song's background revolves around Norwood telling a man "it's a shame you had to learn the hard way", and the lyrics quote: "You did me wrong / You told me lies / Treated me bad / All of the time."
+The lyrics also show Norwood does not feel sympathy for him after all he's done.
 The Guy Roche-produced "Almost Doesn't Count" follows; its lyrics revolve around its writer Shelly Peiken's powerful but unfruitful on-again, off-again relationship she had with a man while in college.
 Peiken recalled her emotions during a writing session with Roche decades later when she "dug up that laundry list of all the 'almosts' I felt we had, and we put it into the song."
 In a 2020 interview, she further elaborated about the lyrics: "It was a relationship that was more in my head than in his, and I always felt like we almost got there, he almost said I love you, he almost broke up with the girlfriend he had the whole time.
 He almost faced his feelings but he never quite got there – maybe that was all in my head too.
 Maybe he never had any of those feelings, maybe it was all my imagination."
 Brandy performed the song in the 1999 television film Double Platinum, starring Diana Ross and herself.
 The international single "Top of the World" is the album's sixth track.
 It is a collaboration with Mase and talks about Brandy as a popstar "just trying to be her" and not feeling like being in her own world.